LibCrowds/libcrowds-viewer/docs/configuration.md

 ## Slots

-The following slots are available:
+The following slots are available.

 | Name  | Description                                                      |
 |-------|------------------------------------------------------------------|